Need a Home Value Increase? Just Add Starbucks!

 Harvard Business School has an ongoing study of gentrification.
 This essentially involves improving a housing area or development to make it more attractive to middle- or upper-class residents.
 By its nature, that means higher home values.
-It often involves displacing poorer residents who can no longer afford to live there.
-It’s a sensitive issue an often results from an intentional push by city development teams.
+Unfortunately, it also often involves displacing poorer residents who can no longer afford to live there.
+It’s a sensitive issue and frequently results from an intentional push by city economic development teams.

 One interesting data point in the study—to us—included coffee shops.
 In particular, the presence of a new Starbucks seems to correlate with a 0.5% annual increase in home values.
 The original report cites a bunch of quotes that talk about causality.
 While I understand their need for caution, it’s more confusing than it needs to be.